Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 Biosynthesis

-Acetolactate synthase (also known as acetohydroxy acid synthase) Acetohydroxy acid isomero reductase Dihydroxyoxide dehydratase Valine aminotransferase
+Acetolactate synthase (also known as acetohydroxyacid synthase) Acetohydroxyacid isomeroreductase Dihydroxyoxide dehydratase Valine aminotransferase

 Synthesis

-Racemic valine can be synthesized by bromination of isovaleric acid followed by amination of an alpha-bromo derivative: HO 2 CCH 2 CH (CH 3) 2 + Br 2 → HO 2 CCHBrCH (CH 3) 2 + HBr HO 2 CCHBrCH (CH 3) 2 + 2 NH 3 → HO 2 CCH (NH 2) CH (CH3) 2 + NH 4 Br
+Racemic valine can be synthesized by bromination of isovaleric acid followed by amination of the alpha-bromo derivative: HO 2 CCH 2 CH (CH 3) 2 + Br 2 → HO 2 CCHBrCH (CH 3) 2 + HBr HO 2 CCHBrCH (CH 3) 2 + 2 NH 3 → HO 2 CCH (NH 2) CH (CH3) 2 + NH 4 Br

 general characteristics